PRODG-XYZ/prodg-applications/docs/prd/README.md

 ## Purpose

-These PRDs define the product requirements for different features of the ProDG Applications platform.
+These PRDs define the product requirements for different features of the PeopleOS platform.
 Each document outlines:

 - Business objectives
 - User personas and needs